liz3/blog/content/posts/2024-06-21-eink-display.md

 ```
 See the complete example here [github.com/embassy-rs](https://github.com/embassy-rs/embassy/blob/main/examples/rp/src/bin/wifi_tcp_server.rs).

-After this we can use a TCP like API with the socket:
+After this we can use a pretty ordinary Network API to talk with other devices over TCP:

 ```rust
 let mut rx_buffer = [0; 4096];